dzhang32/ggtranscript/README.md

 <img src="man/figures/README-geom-half-range-1.png" width="100%" />

-As a `ggplot2` extension, `ggtranscript` geoms inherit the the functionality of `ggplot2`.
-For instance, by leveraging `coord_cartesian()`, it can be useful to zoom in on areas of interest.
+As a `ggplot2` extension, `ggtranscript` inherits the the familiarity and functionality of `ggplot2`.
+For instance, by leveraging `coord_cartesian()` users can zoom in on regions of interest.

 ``` r
 sod1_201_202_plot + coord_cartesian(xlim = c(31659500, 31660000))